 Pros of Buying Carpet Remnants

-Another advantage to buying a remnant is the convenience of doing so.
-Usually, a customer can walk into a store selling remnants, make a selection, and walk out with the remnant.
+In addition to the cost savings, another advantage to buying a remnant is convenience.
+Usually, a customer can walk into a store that sells remnants, make a selection, and walk out with the remnant.
 There is no wait time involved for special orders, or even for the staff to make a cut off of a larger roll.
 It is quick and easy and makes for a good way to get started on a weekend project.

 Cons of Buying Carpet Remnants

 The most obvious drawback of shopping for a remnant is the selection – or rather, lack thereof.
 If you are looking for a specific style of carpet in a specific color, you may have to visit a lot of stores before you come across the exact carpet you are looking for in a remnant.